-SPARC: Oracle VM Server for SPARC Software Guest Domains: Redundant I/O Domains
+SPARC: Oracle VM Server for SPARC Software Guest Domains: Redundant Service Domains

-In this Oracle VM Server for SPARC Software guest domain topology, multiple I/O domains ensure that guest domains, which are configured as cluster nodes, continue to operate if an I/O domain fails.
+In this Oracle VM Server for SPARC Software guest domain topology, multiple service domains ensure that guest domains, which are configured as cluster nodes, continue to operate if a service domain fails.
 Each guest domain node acts the same as a cluster node in a cluster.

-To learn more about guidelines for using and installing guest domains or I/O domains in a cluster, see "How to Install Oracle VM Server for SPARC Software and Create Domains" in "Oracle Solaris Cluster Software Installation Guide ".
+To learn more about guidelines for using and installing guest domains or service domains in a cluster, see "How to Install Oracle VM Server for SPARC Software and Create Domains" in Installing and Configuring an Oracle Solaris Cluster 4.4 Environment.

-The following figure illustrates a configuration in which redundant I/O domains ensure that nodes within the cluster continue to operate if an I/O domain fails.
+The following figure illustrates a configuration in which redundant service domains ensure that nodes within the cluster continue to operate if a service domain fails.